 Picking a hotel for your jollies is almost as important as curating the perfect Spotify playlist, you've gotta get the right balance; do you want sea views?
 Do you want an on-site spa?
 Do you want A La Carte options? ... whatever way you like to curate your perfect jolly, we've got the hotel for you, whether you've got a beach holiday in mind, an all inclusive getaway on the cards, or you've thought, why not? and booked something completely last minute:

-Onderhan Hotel - a hotel set just moments from the sand and boasting gorgeous sea views, perfect for experiencing the laidback beach life you deserve.
+• Onderhan Hotel – Great value in Ortakent, moments from the sand with gorgeous sea views.
+Simple, clean, and perfect for beach life on a budget.

 👨👩👧👦 Things to do for families in Bodrum